stephaneVercouillieBMID/slate/source/login.html.md

 # 1. Introduction
 itsme® is a trusted identity provider allowing partners to use verified identities for authentication and authorization on web desktop, mobile web and mobile applications.

-The objective of this document is to provide all the information needed to integrate the **Login** and **Share Data** services using the <a href="http://openid.net/specs/openid-connect-core-1_0.html" target="blank">OpenID Connect Core 1.0 specifications</a>.
+The objective of this document is to provide all the information needed to integrate the **Login** service using the <a href="http://openid.net/specs/openid-connect-core-1_0.html" target="blank">OpenID Connect Core 1.0 specifications</a>.

 <a name="Onboarding"></a>
 # 2. Prerequisites

-Before you can integrate your application with itsme® Login and Share Data services, you MUST set up a project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a> to obtain all the needed information.
+Before you can integrate your application with itsme® Login service, you MUST set up a project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a> to obtain all the needed information.

 # 3. Integrating Login and Share Data services

-The itsme® Login and Share Data service integration is based on the <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth" target="blank">Authorization Code Flow</a> of OpenID Connect 1.0.
+The itsme® Login service integration is based on the <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth" target="blank">Authorization Code Flow</a> of OpenID Connect 1.0.
 The Authorization Code Flow goes through the steps as defined in <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps" target="blank">OpenID Connect Core Authorization Code Flow Steps</a>, depicted in the following diagram:

  ![Sequence diagram describing the OpenID flow](OpenID_Login_SeqDiag.png)